retinize/UnityAnimotiveImporterPlugin/README.md

 # Animotive Animation Transfer Tools for Unity

+This unitypackage contains an importer tool equipped with Unity-Editor scripts for straightforward integration of Animotive exports into Unity.
+It ensures animations are displayed in Unity as they were captured in Animotive.

+# Steps to Follow for importing

 1. Download the latest release from releases page and download it.
 2. Once downloaded, drag & drop the .unitypackage into your Unity project.
 3. Once imported you'll see a new tab appearing in top menu called "Animotive"